tweag/HaskellR/README.md

     $ ghci -ghci-script H.ghci

-where H.ghci is a file colocated with the H.cabal file.
+where `H.ghci` is a file colocated with the `H.cabal` file.
+(NB: for security reasons, you must ensure that `H.ghci` is not world writeable.)

 In Windows, both H and GHCi work best from the `cmd.exe` terminal, as opposed to MinGW (both ought work, but MinGW currently triggers bug